 The Progressive Foundation

-The Progressive Foundation was born in a Milwaukee, Wisconsin courtroom on the morning of March 9, 1979, when a federal judge handed down a precedent-shattering decree restraining the Progressive Magazine from publishing an article about secrecy in the U.S. nuclear weapons program.
+The Progressive Foundation, a 501(C)(3) non profit organization, was born in a Milwaukee, Wisconsin courtroom on the morning of March 9, 1979, when a federal judge handed down a precedent-shattering decree restraining the Progressive Magazine from publishing an article about secrecy in the U.S. nuclear weapons program.
 The Progressive Foundation was created by the magazine to educate the public about the issues in that historic First Amendment case.
 The foundation broadened its agenda after the federal government, in the fall of 1979, abandoned its attempted censorship of the Progressive magazine.

 Government secrecy and misinformation keep the nuclear industry alive.
 Nukewatch investigates the industry and lets the public know what the government refuses to divulge.
 An example of this type of work is the Missile Silo Mapping Project.
 In the mid 1980s Nukewatch organized hundreds of volunteers across the country to find and document the location of all 1,000 land-based intercontinental ballistic missiles (ICBMs).
 Prior to our mapping project, U.S. Citizens were never informed of the missiles’ locations, although the information was available to foreign governments through satellite surveillance and treaty agreements.
 Maps, post cards and the book Nuclear Heartland: A guide to the 1,000 missile silos of the United States were some of the results of this three-year project.